kedro-org/kedro/docs/source/tutorial/tutorial_template.md

-ipython==7.0 # Used for an IPython session with `kedro ipython` isort~=5.0 # Used for linting code with `kedro lint` jupyter~=1.0 # Used to open a Kedro-session in Jupyter Notebook & Lab jupyter_client>=5.1.0, <8.0 # Used to open a Kedro-session in Jupyter Notebook & Lab jupyterlab~=3.0 # Used to open a Kedro-session in Jupyter Lab kedro==0.17.7 nbstripout~=0.4 # Strips the output of a Jupyter Notebook and writes the outputless version to the original file
+ipython==7.0 # Used for an IPython session with `kedro ipython` isort~=5.0 # Used for linting code with `kedro lint` jupyter~=1.0 # Used to open a Kedro-session in Jupyter Notebook & Lab jupyterlab~=3.0 # Used to open a Kedro-session in Jupyter Lab kedro==0.17.7 nbstripout~=0.4 # Strips the output of a Jupyter Notebook and writes the outputless version to the original file